Co-ops Work for Members:

 Because you may receive Capital Credits in the future, it is imperative that you keep the Co-op informed of your current address.
 Even when you discontinue service with SMECO, we ask you to give the Co-op a current mailing address and notify SMECO of any subsequent address changes so that Capital Credit refunds can continue to be sent to you.

-SMECO also needs to be notified by a relative or other legal representative when a customer of record is deceased so that the account can be put in another person’s name or closed.
+SMECO needs to be notified by a relative or other legal representative when a customer of record is deceased so that the account can be put in another person’s name or closed.
 SMECO will refund the deceased customer’s Capital Credits to the customer’s estate in a lump sum discounted payment if the account was listed solely in the customer’s name and is closed.
 For an estate to receive a refund, a relative or representative must provide SMECO with a Letter of Administration that designates a legal representative of the estate.
 To request a deceased member’s unclaimed Capital Credit refunds, fill out the Unclaimed Funds Request form.

 Please note that customers do not receive lump-sum refund checks upon discontinuing service with SMECO.
 Capital Credit refunds are made upon Board approval and according to the financial condition of the Co-op.